timbertson/ambl/doc/paths.md

 Ambl maintains a `.ambl` directory in each project root.

 A target named `foo/bar` will have its output stored in `.ambl/target/foo/bar`.
-If the target is promoted, there will be a symlink installed in `foo/bar` for casual access by the workspace.
+If the target is promoted, there will be a symlink installed in `foo/bar` for casual access via the workspace.

 The namespace of workspace files and target files is unified.
-That is, `foo/bar` will refer to `.ambl/target/foo/bar` if that is a buildable target, and `foo/bar` otherwise.
+That is, operations on the path `foo/bar` will refer to `.ambl/target/foo/bar` if that is a buildable target, and `foo/bar` otherwise.
 Ambl will log a warning if there exists a `foo/bar` file which is not a symlink to the target.

-When you run a hermetic command, it will run in a sandbox with all _declared_ sources and targets merged.
-That is, `foo/bar` will exist when you run the command (but only if you have already depended on `foo/bar` in the same rule).
+When you run a command, it will run in a temporary directory with all _declared_ sources and targets merged.
+That is, `foo/bar` will be accessible fom the command's working directory when it executed (but only if the rule depends on `foo/bar`).

-When running a non-hermetic command, there is no sandbox so you will need to be aware of the distinction between source paths and destination paths.
-The most robust way to do this is to use the return value of a `FileDependency`, which contains the on-disk path (relative to the project root).

 # Path roots